happypu326/RoME/README.md

 For each benchmarks, we generate 300 instances for training and 100 instances for testing.
 We take SC for example, after generating the instances, place them in the `instance` directory following this structure: `instance/train/SC` and `instance/test/SC`.

+We’ve uploaded our data used in the conference version to Hugging Face, which you can access here: https://huggingface.co/datasets/tianle326/L2O-MILP.

 Note: we also collect more synthetic datasets for training in the journal version, like Minimum Vertex Cover, Multiple Knapsack, Bin Packing, Capacitated Facility Location, Generalized Independent Set and so on.

 ### 2. Preprocessing